 Definitely.
 Some patients are often surprised by how much a nose’s appearance is influenced by the shape of the chin.
 A recessed chin, for example, can make the nose look larger.
 Combining rhinoplasty with a chin implant during the same procedure is possible for the right candidates.
 The benefit of a combined surgery is the convenience of going through a single recovery and saving money on surgery-related fees.
 The result can be a very refined, nice profile.

 Does rhinoplasty leave a scar?

 The tiny scar that results from open rhinoplasty, located where the columella meets the upper lip, typically becomes so faint that it is virtually undetectable.
 Closed rhinoplasty does not leave an external scar.

 How soon after rhinoplasty can a patient get revision surgery?

 Generally, patients who are disappointed with the results of rhinoplasty surgery should wait until the nose is completely healed.
-Even after residual swelling and bruising is totally resolved, the nose may not be ready for another operation.
+Even after residual swelling and bruising are totally resolved, the nose may not be ready for another operation.
 It is also good to keep in mind that the final results of rhinoplasty surgery may not be apparent for up to a year after the procedure.
 There are exceptions, of course, and the best thing to do is consult with a board-certified plastic surgeon who specializes in revision rhinoplasty to determine if the procedure should be performed without waiting a year.
 Dr. Dax has an extremely low revision rate, and he often performs revision surgery for patients who got their first procedures elsewhere.